RPG-28: History

-2022 Russian Invasion Of Ukraine

-The RPG-28 has been used by the Russian military during the 2022 Russian invasion of Ukraine.

 Description

 The RPG-28 shares a close resemblance with the RPG-27 in that it is a portable, disposable anti-tank rocket launcher with a single shot capacity.

 The RPG-28 has a larger diameter round than the RPG-27 which enables the RPG-28 to achieve higher armour penetration performance.

 The RPG-28 round is a 125 mm tandem shaped charge with a weight of 8.5 kg and a range of 300 meters.

 The round has a stated penetration capability in excess of 1000 mm RHA (after ERA) and 3000 mm of brick.
 Loaded weight is 13.5 kg.